Dariusz Pietrasiak

+Dariusz Pietrasiak (born 12 February 1980) is a Polish professional football manager and former player who played as a defender.
+He is currently in charge of III liga club Star Starachowice.

 Career

 Club

 He also played for KSZO Ostrowiec Świętokrzyski and GKS Bełchatów.

-In June 2010, he joined Polonia Warszawa on a three-year contract.
+In June 2010, he joined Polonia Warsaw on a three-year contract.
 He was released one year later.

 In June 2011, he moved to Śląsk Wrocław on a two-year contract.

-After a one-year spell with Śląsk, In July 2012, he agreed to terms with Israeli Premier League side Maccabi Netanya on a one-year contract.
+After a one-year spell with Śląsk, in July 2012, he agreed to terms with Israeli Premier League side Maccabi Netanya on a one-year contract.
 He only made a few non-league appearances and was released from Netanya on 27 August.

 International

-He has been capped by Poland twice, in games against Australia and United States.
+He has been capped by the Poland national team twice, in games against Australia and United States in 2010.